wp-plugins/media-file-renamer/readme.txt

 3. Has to be renamed.

 == Changelog ==

+= 0.6 =
+* Fixed: number of flagged media not updated straight after the mass rename.

 = 0.54 =
 * Fix: the "file name" in the media info was empty.